EEOC Hearing for Federal Employment Discrimination Cases

 It is very important that you or your representative initiate the discovery on time (usually within 20 days of receipt of Acknowledgment and Order.
 See the Order issued to you.).
 Discovery includes Interrogatories, the Request for Production of Documents, and the Request for Admission.
 You can request for Agency's decision makers to response to your written Interrogatories (the questionnaires you can send to Agency counsel requesting responses from Agency's decision makers).
 You can ask vital questions to your supervisor or any other Agency decision makers who played a role in the discrimination issues you are alleging.
 You may also ask questions to your witnesses who are currently employed with the Agency.
 Discovery requests are served to the Agency counsel or representative, never to the judge.
 You need to specify the deadline (usually within 30 days of receipt, per Acknowledgment and Order) for Agency to produce the response.

-Agency rarely will respond to your discovery requests in full--that is, sufficiently and adequately.
+Agency rarely will respond to your discovery request sufficiently or in full.
 Typically, Agency will object to most, if not all, of your discovery requests and, not withstanding the objections, will provide deficient responses.
-In order to force the Agency to produce thorough and detailed responses to your Interrogatories and Request for Production of Documents, you must file a Motion to Compel to AJ (and copy it to Agency counsel.)
+In order to force the Agency to produce thorough and detailed responses to your Interrogatories and Request for Production of Documents, you must file a Motion to Compel for AJ (and copy it to Agency counsel) to enforce your discovery request.

 Before filing a Motion to Compel, the following condition must be met:

-1) Your discovery must be initiated timely (within 20 days of receipt of Acknowledgment and Order);
+1) Your discovery request must be initiated timely;

-2) You must attempt to work out with Agency attorney Agency's failure to comply with your requests.
-For example, if Agency attorney requests an extension based on reasonable grounds, you should negotiate the extension and give a shorter extension (like a week) than the longer one requested.
-If Agency failed to produce any response (including any calls regarding the discovery), you should, as referenced above, send a letter (sample) notifying Agency of its obligation to produce a response by the due date you specified (usually within 30 days of receipt of your discovery requests).
+2) You must attempt to work out with Agency attorney and try to resolve Agency's failure to comply with your requests.
+For example, if Agency attorney requests an extension based on reasonable grounds, you should negotiate the extension and give a shorter extension (like a week or two) than the longer one requested.
+If Agency failed to produce any response (i.e., a total silence to your discovery request already sent), you should, as referenced above, send an email, reminding the due date and asking when you may expect to receive discovery response.

-3) If you receive Agency's discovery responses but find them deficient, you must also try to work out with the Agency to obtain a sufficient responses by showing why Agency's responses are deficient.
-Showing this will be the grounds for your argument later on for arguing to AJ why Agency must be compelled to produce more adequate responses in your Motion To Compel.
-Show how each item in the Interrogatories or in the Request for Production of Documents are deficient, such as: "Documents produced by Agency on this XX date does not fall within the time period specified in the discovery request....", or they are redacted so much that no one can understand, or, for example:
+3) If you receive Agency's discovery responses but find them deficient, you must further try to work out with the Agency to obtain sufficient discovery responses by showing why Agency's responses are deficient on each deficient response.
+Showing this will be the grounds for your argument later on to present to AJ (in your Motion to Compel) as to why Agency must be compelled to supplement its deficient discovery response.
+Go to Store for samples of deficiency notice for purchase.

 ➤ Hearsay evidence is allowed in the EEOC hearing proceeding, including in the Motions, Prehearing Report, and, of course, at the hearing.
-However, it never overrides a direct evidence by way of a record or hand-hand witness testimony.
+However, it never overrides a direct evidence by way of a record or first-hand eyewitness testimony.

-All motions and submissions to the judge must be also served to the Agency representative; and a certificate of service verifying that you have done so must accompany all your submissions.
+All motions and submissions to the judge must be served at the same time to the Agency representative; and a certificate of service verifying that you have done so, must accompany all your submissions.

 ➤ Stipulations are facts agreed upon by both sides.
-Since they are admitted by both sides, they need not be established at the hearing or in the motion (if filed after stipulations are established).
+Since they are admitted by both sides, they need not be established at the hearing or in the motion (if the motion is filed after stipulations are established).
 The more stipulations, the shorter the hearing will be.
 Thus judges like as many stipulations as possible.
 However, do not be pressured by Agency counsel into admitting facts you are not comfortable or familiar with.
-If you don't like how it is described, don't agree or stipulate to it.
+If you don't like how an event is characterized, don't agree or stipulate to it.
 You are not required to stipulate to anything.
+Stipulation must be voluntary.

-Settlement discussions are usually ordered (by the judge) to be initiated by the Agency to resolve the matter at the outset of the hearing process.
+➤Settlement discussions are usually ordered (by the judge) to be initiated by Complaint to resolve the matter at the outset of the hearing process.
 You may be requested to provide a written itemization of your settlement demands and the justification thereof.
 There is no requirement to settle.
 However, resolving the issue via amicable settlement is better than winning the case.

 Decision Without A Hearing: